SkylerLipthay/mini-v8/README.md

 ## Shortcomings

-* I'm out of practice with C++ and the V8 API is not perfectly documented, so `src/ffi.cc` deserves scrutiny and revision.
 * MiniV8 only implements a minimal bridge for the full set of types that modern ECMAScript offers.
 Perhaps the current `Value` bridge should be expanded to support a few more special object types (`Uint8Array` seems useful).
 * The `Error` type is very limited.
   * There's no way to pass a script or function name into JavaScript for error reporting.
 This can be easily improved by modifying `MiniV8::eval`.
   * Once an `Error` is converted into a `Value` to be thrown as an exception in JavaScript land, there's no going back.
 It would be nice to be able to maintain the source `Error` across the Rust-JavaScript boundary.
 This should be implemented by adding a hidden property to the exception value that points back to the `Error` (we already do this sort of trick to bind Rust closures to V8 functions).
-* No support for execution canceling (timeouts) and memory usage limitation.
+* No support for limiting memory usage.